TosbackCgusBridge-Bot/CGUs-versions/Advanceautoparts/Privacy Policy.md

 If you prefer to opt out of any of the marketing messages above, you may email Customer Care at webcare@advanceautoparts.com, through www.speedperks.com communication preferences or by contacting us by telephone or postal mail by clicking the Contact Us link at the bottom of this page.

 **Updating/Accessing/Amending/Correcting Personally Identifiable Information**
 If your personally identifiable information changes, or if you no longer desire our service, you may update or delete it by making the change on our member information page, your Speed Perks profile page or by emailing Customer Care at webcare@advanceautoparts.com or by contacting us by telephone or postal mail by clicking the Contact Us link at the bottom of this page.
+We will respond to your request to access within a reasonable timeframe.

 **Customer Testimonials/Comments/Reviews**
 We post customer testimonials/comments/reviews on our web site which may contain personally identifiable information such as our customer’s name.
 We obtain our customer’s consent prior to posting.
 If you wish to update or delete your testimonial, you can contact us at support@advance-auto.com.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.